Autumn is a second spring when every leaf is a flower. ~ Albert Camus

 Large Intestine 4

 However, too much sweating can also deplete the system, especially since both yin and yang metal organs are associated with dryness.
 According to Lonnie Jarrett, "On a psychospirtual level, dryness may embody a sense of loss and feelings of having be "burned" by heaven, which has taken away what one has valued."
 Thus feeling abandoned or disconnected, or experiencing excess disappointment and grief can also stagnate energy, creating a "deficiency heat" that also dries up the fluids.
 Even certain activities like sauna and hot yoga should be done in a way that balances sweating by replenishing fluids and electrolytes (minerals).
+One of the easiest, and most environmentally sound, ways to stay healthy in any season is to eat fresh local and seasonal foods.
+The flavor of the metal element is pungent, like ginger, garlic, and onions, all excellent immune boosters.
+The color white is also associated with metal and many of these pungent vegetables are also white.
+Pears are a fruit that can restore the yin fluids and benefit both lung and colon.

 Two of my favorite patent remedies that can stop an approaching cold in its track are Yin Chiao and Gan Mao Ling.